Vietnam.vn - Nền tảng quảng bá Việt Nam

 During this same period, China has expanded its alternative payment systems to its trading partners and sought to increase the international use of the renminbi.
 In fact, of the BRICS currencies, the renminbi has the greatest potential to compete with the US dollar – as a trade and reserve currency.”

-"BRICS is a potential challenger to the US dollar's position, given its ability to increase transactions in the local currencies of its member economies, while BRICS's GDP share in global GDP continues to grow rapidly," according to data released by the Atlantic Council.
+"BRICS is a potential challenge to the US dollar's position, due to its ability to increase transactions in the local currencies of its member economies, while the share of BRICS GDP in global GDP continues to increase rapidly," according to data released by the Atlantic Council.

-Citing facts, the Atlantic Council Report pointed out two key factors that highlight the growing competitiveness of the alternative financial infrastructure to the US dollar that China is trying to build - "Beijing's strengthening of bilateral swap relationships with its BRICS partners and the addition of more members to the Cross-Border Interbank Payments System (CIPS) - which provides settlement services for renminbi transactions".
+Citing facts, the Atlantic Council Report pointed out two key factors that highlight the growing competitiveness of the alternative financial infrastructure to the US dollar, which China is trying to build - "Beijing's strengthening of bilateral swap relationships with BRICS partners and the addition of more members to the Cross-Border Interbank Payments System (CIPS) - which specializes in providing settlement services for RMB transactions".

-The researchers found that, between June 2023 and May 2024, “CIPS added 62 additional members (individuals or institutions) to participate in direct trading, bringing the number to 142 direct members and 1,394 indirect members.”
+The researchers found that, between June 2023 and May 2024, “CIPS added 62 additional members (individuals or organizations) participating in direct transactions, bringing the number to 142 direct members and 1,394 indirect members.”

 Of course, SWIFT still dominates as an international payments system with more than 11,000 members.
 But because CIPS participants can settle transactions directly with each other without relying on SWIFT or the US dollar, traditional indicators of RMB usage may be understated.